openservicebrokerapi/servicebroker/spec.md

 even if all of the other metadata in those resources are the exact same, it MUST treat them as separate instances of that resource.

-Service broker authors are expected to be cautious when removing services and plans from their catalogs, as platforms might have provisioned service instances of these plans.
-For example, platforms might restrict the actions that users can perform on existing service instances if the associated service or plan is deleted.
+Service Broker authors are expected to be cautious when removing services and plans from their catalogs, as platforms might have provisioned Service Instances of these plans.
+For example, platforms might restrict the actions that users can perform on existing Service Instances if the associated service or plan is deleted.
 Consider your deprecation strategy.